Average number of students offered a place per year

 Our standard conditional offer for this subject is usually A*AA at A level or 41 - 43 points overall and 7, 7, 6 at Higher Level in IB.
 All Colleges may modify offers to take account of individual circumstances.
 Further information can be found here.

 Part II, which lasts one year, offers you wide scope to pursue the specific interests that will have formed over Part I, with optional papers that include Literature and Visual Culture, Shakespeare in Performance, Postcolonial Literature, Modernism and the Short Story, The History and Theory of Literary Criticism, American Literature, and Contemporary Writing.
-You will also be able to write a further dissertation of up until 7,000 words; you may also choose to replace one of your optional papers with a further dissertation.
+You will write a compulsory dissertation (of 6,000-7,500 words), and may also choose to submit a further dissertation (of 6,000-7,500 words) in replacement of one of your optional papers.
 There is no ‘one way’ to excel at English at Cambridge.
 The Tripos rewards a large variety of approaches; above all else, we value critical thinking, originality, and a relish for literature.

 More specific detail on the course can be found at the Faculty of English.